reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 }
 ```
 This is the type of code that we can see in most cases in Java.
 We use explicit types to make sure that we know what the method expects.
-#### Using var as Type
+#### Implicit Typing with `var`
-Now, we will look into the same example, but with `var` type.
-We still want to create sevarsl persons and put them in a list.
+Now, we will look into the same example, but using the `var` keyword that Java 10 introduced.
+We still want to create several person objects and put them in a list.
 After that, we will go through that list and print out the name of each person:
 ```java
 public void varTypes(){
     var Roland = new Person("Roland", "Deschain");